Password Cracking Methods & How to Avoid Them in 2024

 8. Man-in-the-Middle (MITM) Attacks

 A Man-in-the-Middle attack involves hackers spying on network activity and intercepting data transferred across a network, including usernames, passwords, payment card details, and more.
 MITM attacks commonly occur on unsecured networks, such as public Wi-Fi hotspots, which enable bad actors to employ sophisticated hacking techniques (such as IP spoofing) to intercept network data.
+If you have to access the internet on a public network, always protect yourself by using a good VPN.

 9. Spidering